gerph/riscos-presenter/rougol/talk.md

 * Wine - OS interface replacement.
 * Docker - System isolation.
 * Rosetta - Dynamic recompilation.

 ---
 # RISC OS Pyromaniac
+## How does it compare to a bare Operating System?

+Has many of the same things:

+* Address space management; memory allocation.
+* System calls from applications.
+* Heap management.
+* I/O management.
+* Device drivers.

+But some are missing:

+* Page table management.
+* Hardware interrupts.
+* Memory mapped devices.

+---
+# RISC OS Pyromaniac